Cycymomo/mastermind-vanilla/README.md

 mastermind-vanilla
 ==================

-# The game

 [Test it !](http://nickdouille.github.io/mastermind-vanilla/dist)

 A Mastermind-like game in Vanilla JavaScript.
 Made with :

 - Pure JavaScript,
 - A bit of CSS,
 - Gulp

-The game is in dist/

-The code is in src/
+The game is in dist/ and the code is in src/

 # Code
 Just clone the repo wherever you want.

-`gulp` for development and go localhost:8000
+`gulp` for development and go `localhost:8000`

 `gulp build` to generate the game in dist/